Buriram United F.C.: Origins: "Provincial Electricity Authority" (1970–2009)

-Breath of Buriram
+Breath of Buriram (2010–2013)

 Newin Chidchob is the first chairman of the club, serving from 2009 to the present.

 In December 2009, it was announced that a politician based in Buriram, Newin Chidchob was to take over the club.
 He had already tried unsuccessfully to take over TOT SC and Royal Thai Army Newin relocated the club to Buriram in Isan and rebranded it to Buriram PEA Football Club.
 Buriram PEA inherited most of the players from the former PEA club including the stars like Rangsan Viwatchaichok, Apichet Puttan and Theerathon Bunmathan.
 Pongphan Wongsuwan who was a long-time head coach of TOT SC was instated as a coach.
 Thailand national team member Suchao Nuchnum of TOT SC also followed his coach to the new team.

 Buriram PEA finished their first season after the transition as the runner-up of the 2010 Thai Premier League.
 The club reached the final of the 2010 Thai League Cup but lost 0–1 to Thai Port at Supachalasai Stadium.

 The Greatest in Thailand

-In 2011, Buriram PEA under the coaching of Attaphol Buspakom, completed their 2011 season with the domestic treble by winning all three Thai major trophies.
+In 2011, Buriram PEA under the head coach of Attaphol Buspakom, completed their 2011 season with the domestic treble by winning all three Thai major trophies.
 Buriram won 2011 Thai Premier League with 85 points, the highest record in the league history.
 They beat the arch-rival Muangthong United in the 2011 Thai FA Cup final and clinched their first Thai FA Cup title.
 Following the success in two other competitions, Buriram avenged their previous year League Cup final defeat against the same opponent, Thai Port, and won the 2010 Thai League Cup.
 Buriram PEA became the first Thai club to win the treble in a season.